 Newbuild Houses, Lancashire

 Perhaps the most interesting feature of these houses is invisible.
 Given that there is no mains gas it was decided that the houses would utilise ground source heat pumps to provide the hot water and heating.
 Having taken this decision, the idea was extended to work towards zero energy properties and the houses have been orientated to maximise sunlight so that the entire south facing roofs are solar collectors for electrical generation.
 These are fully integrated rather than added to the roof structure.
 High levels of insulation ensure that heating loads are low and whole house, heat recovery, ventilation ensures that it will not be necessary to open windows except in extreme conditions.
-They will be highly efficient and will have so much electrical generation that they will be exporting to the national grid for a significant amount of time.
+They are highly efficient and have so much electrical generation that they will be exporting to the national grid for a significant amount of the time.

 There is also no mains foul drainage and only limited surface water capacity.
 Both existing houses, plus the 10 new ones, are connected to a large on-site treatment plant.
 The overflow of treated water is passed trough a reed-bed on the southern boundary finally draining into a holding tank.
 Once full this water is pumped into the surface water drain in Bartle Lane.
 This development is almost self-sufficient.